Blog post

 Going international

-On top of juggling with the complexity of having different sales channels, you might also be dealing with the struggle of being an international brand.
-Having to consider multiple fulfilment partners, different taxations and other complexities, there might be a lot of dots you need to be connecting.
-Otherwise, you’ll be ending up with chaos - probably losing money in that process.
+On top of juggling the complexity of having different sales channels, you might also be dealing with the struggle of being an international brand.
+Having to consider multiple fulfilment partners, different taxations and other complexities, there might be a lot of dots you need to connect.
+Otherwise, you’ll end up with chaos - probably losing money in that process.
 An e-commerce engine will connect the dots for you and allow you to target new markets efficiently.

 Automation of your processes